Coleophora trifolii

-The trefoil thick-horned tinea or large clover case-bearer (Coleophora trifolii) is a moth of the family Coleophoridae.
+Coleophora trifolii, the trefoil thick-horned tinea or large clover case-bearer, is a moth of the family Coleophoridae.
 It is found in Europe, North Africa, Asia Minor, Afghanistan and North America.

 The wingspan is 15–20 mm.
-The forewings have a green metallic sheen.
+A metallic bronze green Coleophora with pale yellow scales fringing its eyes.
+Certain identification relies on microscopic examination of the genitalia.

 Adults are on wing from June to July.
 They are active during the day.

 The larvae feed from July to September on the seeds of Melilotus species (including Melilotus albus, Melilotus officinalis and Melilotus altissima).
-They enter diapause in nearby vegetation and pupate the following spring in the case.